sebastianovide/lean-businesses-ai/NOTEs.md

 - use single object in localStorage for the canvas state instead of multiple keys

 ## Bugs

+- **HIGH**: while using mastra studio I can see the conversation with the subagents, in the chat I just see huge response and very ofter the sub agents are called multiple times.
+Need beter UI.
 - when a new canvas is ceated, there are two calls to the API using two different canvas IDs